1 9 6 9 – 1 9 7 5 (Australia)

 300 x 60 minute episodes

-Another Australian cop drama from Crawford Productions, Division 4 was set in the fictional Yarra Central police station staffed by a mixture of uniformed and plain clothes police.
+Another Australian cop drama from Crawford Productions, Division 4 was originally titled Saints and Sinners and set in the St Kilda (Melbourne) police station.

 The Nine Network production was similar to Homicide (which was already a huge hit on the Seven Network) with a mixture of filmed location footage and videotaped indoor footage.